 Graphene might be the best conductor of electrons we know.
-However, as a pure conductor it can’t stop the flow of electrons like a semiconductor such as silicon can.
+However, as a pure conductor it can’t stop the flow of electrons the way a semiconductor like silicon can.
 Silicon’s ability to create an on/off state for the flow of electrons makes it possible to create the “0” and “1” of binary digital logic for computing.

-While many believe this has pretty much taken graphene out of the running for digital logic applications that depend on turning the flow of electrons on and off, it hasn’t stopped researchers from looking to see if there’s a way to engineer a band gap into it that will make graphene behave like a semiconductor.
-The pressure of Moore’s Law on silicon is too much not to look for a solution from every corner.
+While many believe this has pretty much taken graphene out of the running for digital logic applications that depend on turning the flow of electrons on and off, it hasn’t stopped researchers from looking to see if there’s a way to engineer a bandgap into it that will make graphene behave like a semiconductor.
+The pressure of Moore’s Law on silicon is too great not to look for a solution from every corner.

-Now a team of researchers at Columbia University has developed a graphene-based material that has a signifcant band gap without coming at the cost of sacrificing its attractive electronic properties.
+Now a team of researchers at Columbia University has developed a graphene-based material that has a significant bandgap without coming at the cost of sacrificing its attractive electronic properties.

 “Effectively, the heterostructure sits in a bath of oil inside a Teflon cup, and this cup is compressed so that everything inside feels a uniform high pressure,” explained Matthew Yankowitz, a postdoctoral research scientist at Columbia and lead author of the research.

 This application of pressure squeezes all the 2D layers of the heterostructure closer to one another, according to Yankowtiz.

 “This is the most important point of the study—we’ve known for years that stacking various 2D materials on top of one another can result in emergent electronic properties distinct from those found in any of the constituent materials alone, and this effect arises from the electronic coupling between the different layers of neighboring materials,” said Yankowitz.
 “Applying pressure now allows us to tune the strength of this interlayer electronic coupling—and as a result, tune the properties of the vdW heterostructure—by controlling how closely the 2D layers sit with respect to one another.”